-One of the worst things you can do when you’re buying a house is to go into your mortgage blind.
-Buying a house is probably going to be the biggest financial decision you make.
-Asking the tough questions – and even the easy questions that seem obvious – is what’s going to help you make a smart investment.
+Buying a house is likely to be one of the biggest financial decisions you make.
+Asking the tough questions – and even the easy questions that seem obvious – is what’s going to help you make your strongest investment.

 Questions are your number one comparison tool.
 You can quickly suss out a lender, or a loan product, based solely on what you ask and the answers you get back.
-If you don’t ask, according to Freddie Mac, you could be leaving money on the table.
-Almost half of all homebuyers don’t shop around before they take out a mortgage.
-But comparison shopping and asking questions of one to five lenders could save you anywhere from $1,500 to $3,000.
+If you don’t ask, you could be leaving money on the table.
+While many buyers skip this step, taking the extra time to comparison shop and ask questions could save you upwards of $75,000 over the life of your mortgage.

 It’s important to note that a lender with great rates, great loan programs, and great service can further reduce the amount of money you leave on the table.
-A lender with a 10-day close loan program, for example, might save you a month’s worth of living expenses by getting you home four weeks faster than the industry average.
+A lender with expedited, in-house loan processing, for example, might save you a month’s worth of living expenses by getting you home weeks faster than the industry average.

-Our top 15 mortgage FAQs can prep you to make your smartest pick
+Use our top 15 mortgage FAQs to make your smartest pick

 Getting your questions answered from a knowledgeable lender can make you a more confident and capable buyer:

-- You can use our online prequalification process to work with a loan officer and find out approximately how much you can borrow before you start shopping for a house.
+- You can use our online prequalification tool to connect with a loan officer and find out approximately how much you can borrow before you start shopping for a house.

 - Once you have that number, you can provide more information and allow your loan officer to run your credit report to verify your assets and income.

 - Your loan officer can also help you obtain a complete written credit approval, subject to an appraisal, before you make an offer on a house.